 The Official website of the Betws-y-Coed Region Tourist Marketing Group

-Betws-y-Coed has a long history of welcoming visitors, starting with the mail coach stopovers and then expanding to cater for the Victorian early tourist that flocked to Betws-y-Coed after they had viewed the painting produced by the Betws-y-Coed Artists Colony in 1844 that were displayed throughout the country.
+Betws-y-Coed has a long history of welcoming visitors, starting with the mail coach stopovers and then expanding to cater for the Victorian early tourists that flocked to Betws-y-Coed after they had viewed the paintings produced by the Betws-y-Coed Artists’ Colony in 1844 that were displayed throughout the country.
 Betws-y-Coed hosts the Snowdonia Arts Festival in October.

-Maybe you fancy something a little more sedate, then how about a stroll along one of the at least 15 beaches that are within driving distance of Betws-y-Coed including the maginificant curved bay beach at Llandudno (19 miles from Betws-y-Coed).
-Whatever, the season a trip to Bodnant Garden is always a delight (15 miles from Betws-y-Coed).
+Maybe you fancy something a little more sedate: then how about a stroll along one of the at least 15 beaches that are within driving distance of Betws-y-Coed including the magnificent curved bay beach at Llandudno (19 miles from Betws-y-Coed).
+Whatever the season a trip to Bodnant Garden is always a delight (15 miles from Betws-y-Coed).
 See the activities section to get more ideas.

 After the a wonderful day exploring the Betws-y-Coed Region and beyond you will be ready for something to eat and drink.
-Once again you will not be disappointed by the wealth of possibilities of where to spend the evening as they is so much choice, whether you fancy a restaurant providing traditional Welsh fare with a lot of the produce sourced locally, or your tastes are for the more exotic, Thai, Indian, Chinese restaurants are all to be found within or near Betws-y-Coed.
+Once again you will not be disappointed by the wealth of possibilities of where to spend the evening as there is so much choice; whether you fancy a restaurant providing traditional Welsh fare with a lot of the produce sourced locally, or your tastes are for the more exotic, Thai, Indian, Chinese restaurants – all are to be found within or near Betws-y-Coed.
 But why wait until the evening, as no visitor

 No tourist destination could manage without an excellent range of accommodation.
-Betws-y-Coed and the surrounding towns and villages certainly has plenty of choice.
-Whether you require a small traditional bed and breakfast B&B, a boutique guesthouse, a cosy cottage for your self catering needs, bunkhouses provide an economic option, or what about one of the historic hotels.
+Betws-y-Coed and the surrounding towns and villages certainly have plenty of choice.
+Whether you require a small traditional bed and breakfast B&B, a boutique guesthouse, a cosy cottage for your self-catering needs, bunkhouses providing an economic option, or what about one of the historic hotels.
 If you are looking for Betws-y-Coed tourist information such as Betws-y-Coed Accommodation, activities, attractions, eating out suggestions, short break details, and special offers, why not sign up for our Betws-y-Coed newsletter.